S.Africa's blacks branching out into wine industry

 Another is Thandi, which means "nurturing love" in Xhosa.
 It was started in 1995 to help former farm workers and other people disenfranchised under apartheid.
 It is owned by 250 farm-worker families.

-One change in the market dynamics that has favoured all South African winemakers is that the country's black majority is increasingly selecting wine as a drink of choice.
+One change in the market dynamics that has favored all South African winemakers is that the country's black majority is increasingly selecting wine as a drink of choice.

-The Soweto Wine Festival, set in the township that became a centre of black culture under apartheid, has grown into one of the biggest in South Africa.
+The Soweto Wine Festival, set in the township that became a center of black culture under apartheid, has grown into one of the biggest in South Africa.

 "It's a very progressive, young Sowetan market and it is wonderful to be part of that," said one of the festival sponsors, Caroline Sunders.